lcalzado/simple-web-UTC-clock/README.md

         styles.css
 ```

-### adding the Dockerfile
+### Adding the Dockerfile

 I added 2 more files to this structure the requirements file and the Dockerfile.

-1. The requirements.txt file have all dependencues declarations:
+1. The requirements.txt file have all dependencies declarations:
 ```
 Flask
 ```